zainafzal08/adventure-buddy/README.md

 - [ ] Other information (just a text field which supports markdown)
 - [ ] Death Rolls

-# V.1

-The aim of this milestone is to give the user features that a paper sheet does not give.
+**Additional features to make this a proper v.0**

 - Have an searchable spell list users can use to find spells to use
     - Should automatically filter given their level / class.
     - Clicking on a spell should give detailed information about the spell
+- Let the user enter temporary stats such as the effects of a spell like shield of faith
+- Delete and duplicate a character sheet
+- Better loading ui then 'loading innit'
+- Basic notes tab for players + DMs where you can title and tag enteries and search for them in the DM handbook.
+      - Idea being that you can jot down story items like gladeron #city king is a douchebag.

+# V.1

+The aim of this milestone is to give the user features that a paper sheet does not give.

 - Give the user a easy way to roll dice, such as a text field which parses input such as "3d8 + d5 + 8" (there are npm packages that do this for us).
     - Additionally allow users to quickily roll initative / saving throws by automatically adding the relevant modifiers.
-- Let the user enter temporary stats such as the effects of a spell like shield of faith
 - Give quick methods to trigger a hit (lose HP) or a rest (gain HP + spell slots)
 - Give a quick method to cast a spell and use up a spell slot
+- Have a login flow and upsync/downsync data from the server
+- Have shareable character sheets which are locked to read only
+- Improve database
+- Full tablet and mobile support

 # V.2
 To be fleshed out...

-- Have a login
-- Have a basic dashboard after login
+- Improve the home page.
 - let users upload a image for their character sheet
-- Have a easy to search DM handbook for querys about resting, magic, death, combat, stealth etc.

-# V.3
-To be fleshed out...

-- Have a new character flow
+- Have a new character flow to create a new character
 - store all changes to character sheet so we can make graphs of health and have stats like "# times died"

 # V.4
 To be fleshed out...

 - Proper DM features (console etc.)

-# debt

-- Need to make routing use push / pop history and listen to foward and back buttons
+    - Have a screen with all characters / monsters
+    - Keep track of initative and whose turn it is
+    - Quick monster generator